Roqlane/writeups/thm/dogcat.md

 `gobuster dir -u "http://10.10.242.241" -w /usr/share/seclists/Discovery/Web-Content/common.txt -x .php, .txt`

 Then I discovered that there is a flag.php file.
 I tried to access it but it didn't print out any results.
 So we need a way to get its content.
-For that I use a payload form that article https://github.com/qazbnm456/awesome-security-trivia/blob/master/Tricky-ways-to-exploit-PHP-Local-File-Inclusion.md.
+For that I use a payload from that article https://github.com/qazbnm456/awesome-security-trivia/blob/master/Tricky-ways-to-exploit-PHP-Local-File-Inclusion.md.

 Put it on practice: